Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 pre-existing tests or if any new tests that it created aren't passing.

-As with editig and linting, aider reports a testing outcome that indicates if it completed with any outstanding testing errors.
+As with editing and linting, aider reports a testing outcome that indicates if it completed with any outstanding testing errors.
 The benchmark harness uses this status when deciding if aider has produced a plausible solution.